Skip to Content

 If you are traveling to an extremely cold destination, consider packing some down pants.
 These pack down small, weigh very little, and provide a lot of warmth.

-• If you’re not warm enough, you can always buy more clothes at your destination- The people who live there need to keep warm too.
+Remember, if you’re not warm enough, you can always buy more clothes at your destination.
+The people who live there need to keep warm too.
 Any cold weather gear that you may need is available locally.
 Sometimes this is cheaper.
-For example, if you save $50 on baggage fees by only bringing a carry-on, use that money to buy yourself a jacket at your destination.
-I’d rather support a local business than give an airline more of my money.

 A Note about Fashion While Traveling Ultralight

 Also, try to pack one outfit that you can go out in.
 You’re not going to get into any high-end nightclubs in your ultralight travel clothes.
 You do, however, want to be able to get into a nice bar that has a basic dress code.
-This means, always pack at least one pair of long pants and closed-toe shoes.
+This means, always pack at least one pair of long pants, closed-toe shoes, and a shirt with a collar.

 Even if you couldn’t care less about fashion, it is still something to consider while packing.
 You don’t want to miss out on an experience just because you didn’t pack the right clothes.
 For example, while visiting Bangkok, I went to a sky bar with a couple of friends from the hostel.
 Their dress code required that you wear long pants.
 Any long pants were acceptable.
 One of my buddies didn’t pack any.
 He ended up waiting in the lobby and missing out on the spectacular view because he hadn’t packed properly.